©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Terrace field, Yunnan China. © Wikimedia commons.

-Conversations: Pasts, Presents, and Futures of the Environmental Humanities | Speaker at Netherlands Institute for Cultural Analysis (November 29th 2022)
+Conversations: Pasts, Presents, and Futures of the Environmental Humanities | A Presentation at NICA, Netherlands Institute for Cultural Analysis (November 29th 2022)

 The NICA PhD Council invites all NICA members and interested members of the public to an evening of discussion on the past, present and futures of the Environmental Humanities.
 Come join us in taking stock of the state of the Environmental Humanities in the Netherlands and beyond, and addressing pertinent questions with leading scholars from a range of disciplines during an engaging and inspiring evening with discussions, drinks, and snacks.
 Confirmed speakers: Dr. Jeff Diamanti (Assistant Professor of Environmental Humanities - Cultural Analysis & Philosophy at the University of Amsterdam), Patricia Pisters (Professor of film at the Department of Media Studies of the University of Amsterdam), Colin Sterling (Assistant Professor of Memory and Museums at the University of Amsterdam), Miriam Sentler (visual artist and artistic researcher based in the Netherlands).